Researching file formats 19: Java class file

 Researching file formats 10: HxC Floppy Emulator HFE File Format

 This blog post is part of a series on file formats research.
 See this introduction post for more information.
+Update: The official format definition is now online here: HFE (HxC Floppy Emulator) File Format.
+Comments welcome directly to the Library of Congress.
 My starting point for this format was this PDF (with a sweet logo).
 And I spent a lot of time deep in the forums on this one.
-It was nice to see a forum (and associated discords) be so active on the topic of floppy disk emulation – I had no idea, the reach.
-Maybe because...
+It was nice to see a...

 Read more